islandjoe/_t/README.md

 * A just right amount of lean, well-commented, modern, HTML5 templates.
 * A helpful 404 template.
-* A sample custom header implementation in `inc/custom-header.php` that can be activated/deactivated by toggling a one line comment in `functions.php` and adding the code snippet found in the comments of `inc/custom-header.php` to the `base.twig` template.
+* A sample custom header implementation in `inc/custom-header.php` that can be activated/deactivated by toggling a one line comment in `functions.php` and adding the code snippet found in the comments of `inc/custom-header.php` to the `template-parts/base.twig` template.
 * Custom template tags in `inc/template-tags.php` and `inc/timber.php` that keep your templates clean and neat and prevent code duplication.
 * Some small tweaks in `inc/extras.php` that can improve your theming experience.
 * A script at `js/navigation.js` that makes your menu a toggled dropdown on small screens (like your phone), ready for CSS artistry.
 It's enqueued in `functions.php`.